 This is not a common occurrence, but it can happen occasionally and cause flyaways.
 Drones can also drop from the sky due to a malfunction in rare cases.

 This is one of our most avoidable situations.
 We recommend that you monitor your battery and ensure they are fully charged before taking off.

 Many drones, particularly the more expensive ones, feature a return-to-home function.
 This is an excellent way to make sure you don’t lose your drones because of a low battery.
 It will return home when the battery is full.
 However, it’s important not to fly it too far away so that it can return home.

 Poor Flying Conditions

-Poor weather conditions are another reason to avoid flying your drone.
-Wind and rain can make your drone unusable while it is flying.
+Poor weather conditions are another reason to avoid flying your drones.
+Wind and rain can make your drones unusable while it is flying.
 If you fly it high up, the conditions can change quickly.

 Some drones have built-in safety features that will prevent you from flying in severe weather conditions.
 For example, DJI drones won’t take flight if it is too windy when you fly them in beginner mode.

 Read also: How Far Can Drones Fly From the Controller?

 How to Find your Lost Drone without a Tracker?